-Alongside our team-selected 2018 Game of the Year awards, each member of the PC Gamer team gets to champion one favorite from the year.
-We'll continue to post new personal picks until the end of 2018.
+Alongside our team-selected 2018 Game of the Year awards (opens in new tab), each member of the PC Gamer team got to champion one favorite from the year.

 In 2018, one of the best point-and-click adventure games was conjured into existence.
 Unavowed (opens in new tab) leaves you picking up the pieces after you were possessed by a demon for a year, kicking off the strongest story Dave Gilbert’s written, so far.
 And, as always, it's accompanied by striking art from Ben Chandler, who manages to capture New York while simultaneously transforming it into somewhere otherworldly and magical.

 It’s urban fantasy with pulp noir undertones, but instead of devolving into gritty, detective cliches and hard-boiled cynicism, it’s an empathetic story full of complicated, believable characters who learn and forgive.
 There’s a lot of humanity in this game about stopping monsters.

 The world they inhabit is just as fascinating and well realised.
 Instead of a tour of internationally famous landmarks, it’s a quieter, smaller vision of New York.
 I felt like a local in a city I’ve only visited once for a few days.
 And it feels old.
 The titular Unavowed, an ancient order determined to stop evil, have called it home for centuries and share some of its secret past.
 There’s always the juxtaposition of the magical and mundane, from djinn riding in subways to monsters lurking in the New York harbour.